Looking for a Suboxone Clinic near you? Here’s everything you need to know about how to find a Suboxone treatment provider near you.

 But there is hope!
-Here are strategies for finding a Suboxone Clinic, or doctor who will prescribe Suboxone in an office setting, near you:
+Here are strategies for finding a Suboxone clinic or a doctor who will prescribe Suboxone in an office setting, near you:

-Suboxone.com offered a directory at one time of providers, but sadly they’ve stopped offering this resource.
+Suboxone.com used to offer a directory at one time of providers, but sadly they’ve stopped offering this resource.
 There are other directories on this list, ranked in order of accuracy.
 Sometimes, it’s simpler to do an online Google search for Suboxone doctors and look for local results.
 Keep in mind that many centers will offer information on this topic, but not all will be in your area.

 Prepare questions and call each location near you, or get the names of providers near you and do further research online.